Husky (toy brand): Corgi Rockets

 The Corgi Rocket range first appeared in October 1969.
 Mettoy had taken the decision that merely competing against their rivals with high performing low friction models was not enough.
 To add more "play value" Corgi Rockets had die-cast metal bases that featured a central channel where a separate black nylon chassis, that also held the wheel and axle assembly, would fit.
 Despite the fact that the axles were somewhat thicker than their rivals, particularly Mattel’s Hot Wheels which used thin wire axles, the low friction properties of the nylon chassis in which the axle and wheel unit sat allowed Corgi Rockets to be the fastest on the track.
 The chassis could be removed using a "Golden Tune Up Key" - a gold coloured metal tool which was supplied with each model that featured a simple key at one end to unlock the chassis from the base of the model, and a tool at the other end to remove the axles from the chassis.
 As such, the models could be "tuned up" and the axles lubricated using a separately available "Rocketlube" lightweight oil dispenser in the form of a felt tip pen.
 The "Golden Tune Up Key" supplied with each model was also labeled with the name of the individual model.

-Corgi Rockets had bright chrome-like finishes obtained by chrome electro-plating the body of the model and then coating the body in a clear coloured layer.
-The effect was similar to Hot Wheels "Spectraflame" finish.
+Many Corgi Rockets had bright chrome-like finishes obtained by chrome electro-plating the body of the model and then coating the body in a clear coloured layer.
+Mettoy called this finish "Solarbrite", and its effect was similar to Hot Wheels' "Spectraflame" finish.
+In mid-1970, many of the Rockets which had previously been painted in Solarbrite were changed to bright "fluorescent" colours, called "Day-Glo" paint.

 Initially seven models were introduced, three of which (D901, D902, and D907) were adapted from the Husky range; while the remaining were new Corgi Junior designs.
 The initial models were: